kdheepak/blog/content/25-tmux-neovim.md

 title:  Neovim and Tmux
 category:  blog
 date: 2016-02-06T00:54:00-06:00
-Keywords:  neovim, tmux, vim, writing
+keywords:  neovim, tmux, vim, writing
 tags: writing, vim
+summary: Set up neovim and tmux to work with osx.
 ---

 These instructions are OSX specific.
 On Windows machines, I tend to use Sublime Text or Atom.
 On Linux machines, I use Vim when my local machine is OSX running tmux.